kush-gupt/ramalama-k8s/README.md

 # Ramalama Container Images

-This repository contains the necessary files to build container images for the Ramalama project, a server environment for running language models using `llama.cpp`.
+This repository contains the necessary files to build modelcar images with Ramalama to easily serve GGUFs with a single container in Kubernetes or OpenShift using `llama.cpp`.

-The images are designed to be built using Podman and include a base image with dependencies and application images with specific models.
+The images are intended to be built using Podman and include a base image with dependencies and demo application images with specific models.

 ## Repository Structure